 Keep the atmosphere warm and fun!
 Laughter and warm emotions are proven promoters of adult learning.
 Please don’t be the uptight American who can’t smile and laugh... make friends, enjoy the moment(s) in this interesting and foreign land!

 Adult learning is problem-centered.
 Adults learn best when they “play” with the presented information, manipulate it, put it in context of situations.
-The brain does a better job of filing in long-term memory if a question is asked first, somehow the memory process works to file more efficiently.
+Also, the brain does a better job of filing in long-term memory if a question is asked first, somehow the memory process works to file more efficiently.

 There is often a tendency for facilitators to jump too quickly to answers.
 Instead, give the participants time to puzzle through.